Snowflake Extension for Visual Studio Code

 Use SQL autocomplete in Python strings

-1. In a Python file, create a Python string while connected to an active Snowflake session through the extension.
+1. In a Python file, create a Python string while connected to an active Snowflake session with the VS Code extension.

-2. Start writing a SQL statement and see the autocomplete suggestions that appear.
+2. Write a SQL statement.
+The autocomplete suggestions appear.

 For example, when you start writing a statement such as SELECT * FROM db1.public, the extension automatically suggests table names.

-Similarly, when you start filling out columns inside a SELECT statement that references a table, the extension automatically suggests column names, as shown in the following screenshot.
+Similarly, when you start filling out columns inside a SELECT statement that references a table, the extension automatically suggests column names, as shown in the following image.

 A code snippet of a Snowflake SQL statement in a Python string showing autocomplete suggestions for column names.